 At Mountain State Oral and Facial Surgery, we offer dental implants as a way to replace your missing teeth.
 However, traditional dental implants may not be for everyone.
 This does not mean you are out of luck.
 We are proud to offer mini dental implants, which help to make implants available to more tooth loss patients.

-Dental implants are the latest in tooth replacement technology.
+Standard implants are the latest in tooth replacement technology.
 They consist of small titanium rods, which are surgically inserted into the jawbone.
-As you heal from surgery, the bone fuses to the titanium, a process known as osseointegration, essentially turning them into strong, stable roots.
-The implants are then used to support your replacement teeth, typically ceramic crowns, which are securely screwed
+As you heal from surgery, the bone fuses to the titanium implants, a process known as osseointegration, essentially turning them into strong, stable roots.
+The standard implants themselves are then used to support your replacement teeth, typically ceramic crowns, which are securely screwed permanently in place.

 Mini Dental Implant Procedure

 This procedure is fairly similar to the procedure for placing dental implants.
 Due to the size of the mini implants, however, the surgery is much less invasive and much shorter, and healing is faster.
 We begin with a local anesthetic and, if necessary, sedation.
 Incisions are made in the gum tissue, exposing the jawbone. a small hole is drilled into the bone and the implants are placed.
 Finally, the tissue is sutured closed around the implants.

 Temporary teeth are provided while you heal.
 Once you have fully healed, we then take impressions and create your permanent replacement crowns.